ChaserSystems/terraform-google-discriminat-ntag/README.md

 ## Considerations

-* Only one deployment per zone is advised, and GCP-managed Cloud NAT is not needed with discrimiNAT deployed.
+* Only one deployment per zone is advised, and GCP-managed Cloud NAT is not needed with DiscrimiNAT deployed.
 * VMs _without_ public IPs will need a network tag (output by this module) to access the Internet at all.
-* You must be subscribed to the [discrimiNAT firewall from the Google Cloud Marketplace](https://console.cloud.google.com/marketplace/details/chasersystems-public/discriminat?utm_source=gthb&utm_medium=dcs&utm_campaign=trrfrm).
+* You must be subscribed to the [DiscrimiNAT Firewall from the Google Cloud Marketplace](https://console.cloud.google.com/marketplace/product/chasersystems-public/discriminat).

 ## Alternatives